The Conversation in the Mirror

 Emma

 Have you ever really looked at yourself in the mirror?
 Deep into your own eyes?
-It sounds easy, but it’s actually one of the hardest things we can do.
+It’s actually one of the hardest things we can do.
+However, it is an excellent technique for self-therapy – developing empathy with others, and understand of ourselves.
+Maybe even self-love?…

-But as Bill points out, it is a frightening prospect for many people.
+But self-examination a frightening prospect for many people.
 Taking a good hard look at yourself, and your flaws, isn’t easy in a physical sense – many of us suffer from body shame, me included.
 But to truly examine yourself psychologically?
-That can prove too much for many…
+That can prove too much for many.
+A person who assumes a subject-object attitude…

-As for Dabrowski’s description of how a person should use the mirror, I believed I understood how that worked.
+I believed I understood how that worked.
 After all, I do speak to myself in the mirror often.
-I also thought I understood what ‘strengthen and eliminate’ meant.
 And I thought I was being objective.
 I’d say things I thought other people would say to me.
 I thought that was objectivity.
 I’d tell myself things I thought I needed to hear from others in an effort to keep myself going, and it turns out I had it all wrong.
 Because I’d never fully grasped what seeing oneself objectively had truly meant.

 Until today…